d0rich/d0xigen/README.md

+> This project is moved to the monorepo: https://github.com/d0rich/esprit

 # d0xigen

 Hello 👋, you are currently viewing the documentation for _d0xigen_ - UI layer for documentation to my projects.
 And yeah, this is me: [d0rich](https://github.com/d0rich).